2Printer Settings

 Set the order of printing pages in a multipage document to Direct or Reverse.

 Set a name for the print job to help you see what's being printed on the printer display.
 By default, it is set to source file name – dot – source file extension.
+If Single print job mode is used, sppgroup will indicate which part is being printed at the moment.

 Disable printing empty pages